li-zhuoyuan/DexGraspMotionChallenge2025/README.md

 │       ├── coacd_convex_piece_3.obj
 │       └── coacd_convex_piece_4.obj</code></pre>

-You can download the GraspM3 dataset from the link.
+You can download the GraspM3 dataset from the [link](https://drive.google.com/drive/folders/1nBVx9aubPUOk_FHKR8ec5tkQrTQcF2qq?usp=sharing).The file is named `GraspM3.tar.gz`.

 The compressed package contains multiple `.npy` files, each named after the object ID.

 Each `.npy` file is a dictionary with the following keys: